 - If you sit at a table, you may also incur a service charge or “servizio.”
 This increasingly common charge is found in areas like Florence that cater to tourists, but is rare in other parts of Italy (except for large parties; almost every restaurant will charge a servizio for groups).
 The 10-15% servizio charge does not take the place of a tip.
-Instead it goes to the restaurant to help offset the cost of staff.
+Instead, it goes to the restaurant to help offset the cost of staff.

 - It is not customary to tip at every meal in Italy.
-That is, if you are Italian.
+That is if you are Italian.
 In major tourist cities, including Florence, it is beginning to be expected that Americans will tip.
 Whether you do or don’t is ultimately up to you, but it is a good idea to tip if you have received outstanding service or if your table has been particularly demanding.
 If you choose to tip, though, the amount is not based on a percentage of the overall bill.
 It is usually just a few €1-2 coins or rounding the bill up to the nearest 0 or 5.
 There is usually no tip line on the receipts, so bring cash if you plan on tipping.

 - Restaurants generally serve bottled water with table service, and it is considered poor form to ask for a glass of tap or filtered water.
 Though a few restaurants are beginning to offer filtered water by the glass, it is not the norm.

-- In Italy, it is considered disgusting to add milk to your coffee after 11:00 a.m. – Italians will full-body cringe if they see it.
+- In Italy, it is considered disgusting to add milk to your coffee after 11:00 a.m. – Italians will cringe in their souls if they see it.
 Cappuccinos are considered a breakfast drink only, while straight espresso is preferred for afternoons.
-Exceptions are made for the espresso macchiato, a shot of espresso with dollop of milk foam on top, and the marrocchino, a shot of espresso with chocolate and a little milk (basically a mini-mocha).
+Exceptions are made for the espresso macchiato, a shot of espresso with a dollop of milk foam on top, and the marrocchino, a shot of espresso with chocolate and a little milk (basically a mini-mocha).
 Coffee is typically ordered, served, and consumed standing at the bar; sitting at a table with your coffee with usually incur a coperta.